Skip to main content

 • Graduate Diploma – Human Resources Management, AHRNZ

-After 17 years as a statutory social worker, I moved into social services management, having led local and national agencies.
-After completing my L7 HR qualification, I have spent 11 years full-time in Human Resources Management in Mental Health and now in Education Services.
-I have worked in HR for over 20 years in education, health, welfare, construction and agriculture.
+After 17 years as a statutory social worker, Graeme moved into social services management, having led local and national agencies.
+After completing his Level 7 Human Resources qualification, he spent 11 years in Human Resources Management, first in Mental Health and now in Education Services.
+He has worked in HR for over 20 years, spanning industries including education, health, welfare, construction, and agriculture.

-I have a history in early childhood education.
-I have set up two community centres and worked on an early year's national executive covering around 200 centres, providing governance and management advice/support.
+Graeme also has a history in early childhood education.
+He has set up two community centres and worked on an Early Years national executive covering around 200 centres, providing governance and management advice/support.

-I bring sound HR knowledge and broad organisational experience in vulnerable people's workplaces.
-While working at Ko Taku Reo, I also learned (and am still learning) about working with DHH staff and understanding Deaf Culture.
-I love the challenge of Human Resources to ensure that our staff are our number one asset.
+He brings sound HR knowledge and broad organisational experience in vulnerable people's workplaces.
+While working at Ko Taku Reo, he also learned (and is still learning) about working with Deaf and hard of hearing staff and understanding Deaf culture.
+Graeme loves the challenge of Human Resources – ensuring that our staff are our number one asset.

 E: graeme.bisseker@kotakureo.school.nz